agataszeremeta/yorkU-thesisTemplate/README.md

 ## Instructions for Use
 - To be completed
-- A sample document will be provided under the *example/* folder.
+- A sample .tex file and its compiled PDF is provided under the *example/* folder